miladmolaee/Git-Tutorial/README.md

 # Git-Tutorial
-This is a Tutorial for Git and GitHub and GitLab
+This is a Tutorial for Git, GitHub and GitLab